MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 This version includes the following new features, fixes, and enhancements for the unified labeling scanner and client:

 - **Support for DKE labels with user-defined permissions**.
-This version of the unified labeling client and scanner supports DKE labels with user-defined permissions.
+This version of the unified labeling client and scanner supports DKE labels with user-defined permissions in Word, Excel, and PowerPoint.

     For more information, see [Azure Information Protection tenant keys](../plan-implement-tenant-key.md#double-key-encryption-dke) and [Double Key Encryption for Microsoft 365](/microsoft-365/compliance/double-key-encryption).